-When I lost my bike key, I went to the campus bike shop to ask them to break my lock.
-It was a fifteen walk to the place where my bike was locked.
-To break the awkward silence, I decided to make small talk with the guy assigned to help me.
+When I lost my bike key, I went to the campus bike shop to ask them to cut my lock.
+It was a fifteen walk to my bike.
+To avoid the awkward silence, I tried to make small talk with the guy assigned to help me.

 “Are you a student?”
 I asked.